Skip to main content

 Teaching

-Teaching is considered part of a student’s preparation for eventual employment, and candidates are normally expected to be involved in undergraduate teaching beginning in their third year.
-Teaching may consist of elementary and intermediate language courses, junior tutorials, literature surveys, and courses taught in translation.
+Teaching is considered part of a student’s preparation for eventual employment, and candidates are normally expected to be involved in undergraduate teaching beginning in their fifth semester.
+Teaching normally consists of elementary and intermediate language courses, junior tutorials, and discussion sections in courses offered by the departmental faculty.

 Advising

 Incoming students are assigned a faculty member as a mentor who is expected to provide guidance to the lower G-years in navigating the beginning of their program, from selecting their courses to beginning discussions about later stages of the program, research interests, and more.
-Additionally, students in their first three years, and all of those who have not yet submitted their prospectus, meet individually with the Graduate Advising Committee every term.
+Additionally, students meet regularly with the Graduate Advising Committee and the Director of Graduate Studies.

 In the course of their preparation for the special examinations, students work closely with three faculty members who direct their special fields.